brianpepin/avr_programmer/README.md

 # AVR Programmer
 Eagle files and gerbers for a programmer designed for Microchip's series of AVR microcontrollers.
+There is also a KiCad variant in the kicad directory, but I haven't tried it yet.
+It was ported from Eagle and I re-routed the board.

 ![Board Image](board.jpg)